storyblok/php-management-api-client/README.md

 ## Handling Workflows

-If you need to handle workflows (retrieving workflows or create new custome workflow - in the case you have a proper plan - ) you can use the `WorkflowApi` class.
+If you need to handle workflows (retrieving workflows or create new custom workflow - in the case you have a proper plan - ) you can use the `WorkflowApi` class.

 ### Retrieving workflows